developersung13/github-markdown/README.md

-# Github custom preset Profiles :octocat:
+# Github custom Profiles :octocat:
-This is a repository that shares preset profiles so that you can design your own profile in a variety of ways in GitHub.
+This is a repository that shares custom profiles units so that you can design your own profile in a variety of ways in GitHub.